Vobludalib/Cpp-Simple-Scales/README.md

 # Installation

-Compile this with any C++ compiler using C++20 (or later).
+I have included a CMakeLists.txt file so you can proceed using CMake.

+There is also a Makefile I personally used to compile in my environment (VSCode, g++ on Mac OS).

+C++20 is required.

 Launch the compiled output as normal with command line arguments.

 # Usage